jquinby/ambient_weather_curses/README.md

 I had originally wanted to use Ambient's realtime API but this was simpler, and I leaned heavily (read: _nearly completely_) on chat.openai.com to produce it.
 One interesting bit - I had originally requested the ability to press `q` to quit.
 The AI dutifully added a `getch` clause, but then the program never refreshed.
 Do you know why?
 It turns out that `getch` blocks while waiting for input.
 I spent entirely too much time  troubleshooting the API and other things before figuring this out and asking the AI repeatedly "why isn't this working as expected."

 When I mentioned the `getch` behavior to the AI, it agreed!
-Yes, getch blocks and this is why the program wasn't refreshing as expected.
+Yes, `getch` blocks and this is why the program wasn't refreshing as expected.
 Well...thanks I guess.
 It offered up a solution which also did not work,  so CTRL-C to quit.
+In any event, the AI got me closer to complete than I would have gotten on my own.

 You'll also notice that I'm not using any of the ambient-specific python packages; this is also by design.
 OpenAI only knows about the packages up to 2021, so the code it produced was out of date.